The Careers Network and LinkHall

-The Trinity Hall Careers Network provides a platform for alumni and students to connect with each other on a professional level, offering advice, mentoring, internships, jobs and networking opportunities.
-If you would be interested in supporting students in any of the following ways, please contact James Adamcheski-Halson, in the Alumni and Development Office, on firstname.lastname@example.org.
+The Trinity Hall community has a wealth of experience and knowledge and the Trinity Hall Careers Network provides a platform for alumni and students to connect with each other on a professional level, offering advice, mentoring, internships, jobs and networking opportunities.
+If you would be interested in supporting our global community in any of the following ways, please visit LinkHall, create an account and during this process you will be asked to indicate your preferences.

 Careers Directory on LinkHall

 We have developed an online careers directory on LinkHall where students and alumni can search to find Trinity Hall members working in certain careers, in certain companies or in certain locations.
 If you would be interested in signing up please follow the steps below; doing so means you agree to be contacted for careers advice by current students or graduates by private message.